 I am a huge fan of doing the Christmas card photos outdoors if at all possible.
 Do some scouting around your area to find places that have beautiful and interesting landscapes or backdrops for your photos.
 We live on Lake Superior, so I have done our photos on the lake a few times.
 I also enjoy some of the mine ruins that are in our town—they provide a really cool feel for our photos.

-This year, we are living in Utah while The Maestro is on sabbatical, so I took them to the American Fork amphitheater.
+This year, we are living in Utah while my husband is on sabbatical, so I took them to the American Fork amphitheater.
 It’s a super popular place for photographers because it has such cool and varied backdrops.
 In fact, while we were there taking photos last Sunday there were probably 10 other families doing their Christmas card pictures.
 It was fun to see how other families had coordinated their clothing and the poses and backdrops they chose for their pictures.

 3. Cuddle up!